alanxzhou/Bayesian-Particle-Tracking/README.md

 The package also uses real data provided in a pandas data provided by Viva Horowitz.

+## Installation

+This package can be installed by cloning the repository via the terminal ("git clone https://github.com/p201-sp22016/Bayesian-Particle-Tracking") and then running "python setup.py install" inside the root directory.

 ## Files:

 - Model.ipynb: a jupyter notebook containing the mathematical details of the statistical models and the appliaction of analyses to a short test data set, test_data.npy.